Concord Civic District: State House and grounds

 The oldest portions of the State House were built in 1819, in a somewhat severe Federal style.
 The building was enlarged in the 1860s by architect Gridley J. F. Bryant, and again in 1909-10 by Edward Dow of Peabody & Stearns.
 The three-story granite building is topped by a gilded dome rising to a height of 149 ft.
 The Bryant addition added the third floor (under a mansard roof) and dome, as well as the front portico and a single-story addition to the west.
 The 1910 modifications included replacement of the mansard roof with a full third floor with a flat roof, and additions to the rear of the building.
 These changes included elements of Beaux Arts styling popular at the time.

-The grounds of the State House include statues of figures important in state history: Daniel Webster, John Stark, Franklin Pierce, George H. Perkins, and John P. Hale are all represented by bronze statues.
+The grounds of the State House include statues of figures important in state history: Daniel Webster, John Stark, Franklin Pierce, George H. Perkins, John P. Hale, and Christa McAuliffe are all represented by bronze statues.
 The grounds also house the Soldiers and Sailors Memorial Arch, marking the eastern entrance to the grounds, which was designed by Peabody & Stearns and dedicated in 1892, and a Veterans Memorial dedicated in 1953.